CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

 ```

 ## GDB
+If you are using cygwin, this should have been installed when you downloaded cygwin.
+Otherwise, you can experiment with gdb on Replit.

 #### WHAT IS GDB?
 - A debugger for C and C++ (along with Pascal, Objective-C, and Fortran).
 - Does 4 main things: